slac-epics/gateway/README.md

 ## Dependencies

-The CA Gateway is using the PCAS server library and needs the PCAS module (https://github.com/epics-modules/pcas) that was unbundled from Base back in 3.16.
+The CA Gateway is using the PCAS server library and needs the PCAS module (https://github.com/epics-modules/pcas) when compiled against EPICS 7 (>= 3.16).

-If you use caPutLog (https://github.com/epics-modules/caPutLog), CA Gateway now requires it to be greater or equal R3.5.
+If you compile the CA Gateway with caPutLog support (https://github.com/epics-modules/caPutLog), a caPutLog version >= 3.5 is required.

 ## Continuous Integration